Chetansai11/MEAL_NUTRITION_ANALYSIS/README.md

 ## Training and Evaluation

-The model is trained on a labeled dataset of meals with known nutritional values, using a combination of loss functions tailored for regression and classification tasks.
-The performance is evaluated using metrics such as Mean Absolute Error (MAE) and R-squared (R²) to assess the model's accuracy in predicting calorie intake and other nutrition metrics.
+The model is trained on a labeled dataset of meals with known nutritional values, using the Root Mean Squared Relative Error (RMSRE) as the primary loss function.
+This ensures that the model minimizes relative errors, which is critical for maintaining accuracy across varying nutritional values.
+The performance is evaluated using metrics such as RMSRE and R-squared (R²) to assess the model's accuracy in predicting calorie intake and other nutritional metrics.

 ## Results

-The multimodal model outperforms baseline single-modality models by leveraging the complementary information from the different data sources.
-The model demonstrates a 30% improvement in accuracy for lunch calorie intake predictions compared to previous benchmarks.
+The multimodal model significantly outperforms baseline single-modality models by leveraging complementary information from diverse data sources.
+The model achieved a test loss of 33% using RMSRE, a notable improvement compared to the benchmark test loss of 52%, demonstrating its effectiveness in accurate calorie intake predictions.

 This **README.md** provides an overview of the project, explains the architecture with a block diagram, and results.